samryan18/itunes-to-spotify/README.md

 This package converts iTunes playlists into Spotify playlists by searching Spotify for the songs in your iTunes playlist and adding them to a Spotify playlist.
 Works for most songs even if the name and artist are not written exactly how they appear in Spotify.

-This project is in a live web app [here](http://itunes-to-spotify.herokuapp.com/).
+This project is in a live web app [HERE](http://itunes-to-spotify.herokuapp.com/).
+Code for the web app is in a separate repository.

 <img src="assets/example.png" />

-Thanks to [spotipy](https://spotipy.readthedocs.io/en/latest/) for making a python version of the [spotify API](https://developer.spotify.com/documentation/web-api/) :)
+Thanks to [spotipy](https://spotipy.readthedocs.io/en/latest/) for making a python wrapper of the [spotify API](https://developer.spotify.com/documentation/web-api/) :)

 ---

-### Instructions
+### Instructions (command line version)
 1. Get spotify API credentials
     * Go to [spotify developer](https://developer.spotify.com/documentation/web-api/quick-start/) and create credentials
     * Change the name of `itunes_to_spotify/example_creds.py` to `itunes_to_spotify/creds.py` and fill it in with the appropriate user info